brillout/parcel-ssr/readme.md

 }
 ~~~

-Note how we use `doNoHydrate` to make our pages `/about` and `/` static:
+Note that we use `doNoHydrate: true` for `/about` and `/`:
-they are not rendered to the DOM but only to HTML and have zero browser-side JavaScript.
+these pages are not rendered to the DOM but only to HTML and have zero browser-side JavaScript.
 (Good old plain HTML like in the 90s!)
 We do hydrate our blog to enable interactive blog posts.

-`staticRender` allows you to build a static website: if you render all your pages at build-time with `staticRender` then you app is static.
+`staticRender` allows you to build a static website.
+If you render all your pages with `staticRender` then your app is static:
+your app's HTML is fully rendered at build-time.
 No Node.js server is required and you can deploy your app to a static host such as Netlify.

 Run Parcel to build your static website:
 ~~~shell